 Why Your Child’s Addiction is Not Your Fault

-Current research about an addict’s brain activity indicates that with addiction comes a change in brain wiring.
+Current research about what goes on in the brain of an addict indicates that with addiction comes a change in the wiring of the brain.
 Simply put, the addict loses control.
 When this happens, all the addict is concerned about is feeding the addiction.
 At this point, the question isn’t, ‘Whose fault is it?’
 The question is ‘What can we do to help?’
 All that matters to you regarding your loved one’s addiction is what steps you can take to be truly helpful.

 The next step can be difficult when as a parent, you just keep wondering how things got so bad.
 Parents feel like hostages in their own homes, afraid to say or do anything that might upset the addict.
 They feel at fault in some way, even though they may not understand why.
 Siblings may become resentful for all the attention shown to the addict.